emilieskoog/SharkBay2023_analysis/Phylogenomic_tree_analysis/README.md

 # Anvi'o Phylogenomic Analysis
 #### Here you can find a walkthrough of how I used anvio to construct phylogenomic trees for Candidate phylum Hydrogenedentes MAGs.

 >This analysis follows the phylogenomic tutorial created by the anvi'o team which can be found [here](https://merenlab.org/2017/06/07/phylogenomics/).
+For simplicity, I have also narrowed down the number of MAGs used in this demonstration.
+These can be found in the Hydrogenedentes fasta file repository.
 ## Step 1: Download the latest version of anvio
 > I am running anvio version 7.1 in this analysis.